Clean case data

 Standardizing column names

-For this example dataset, standardizing column names typically involves removing with spaces and connecting different words with “_”.
+For this example dataset, standardizing column names typically involves removing white spaces and connecting different words with “_”.
 This practice helps maintain consistency and readability in the dataset.
 However, the function used for standardizing column names offers more options.
 Type ?cleanepi::standardize_column_names in the console for more details.

 R